 If this describes how you feel right now, firstly, well done for looking for help or support.
 We know that trans people experience higher rates of suicide, and that it can be very difficult trying to navigate services which often are not set out for trans people.
-We can offer peer support to trans people and their families, and counselling to trans victims of hate crimes.
-However you might need immediate support.
+We can offer peer support to trans people and their families – however you might need immediate support.
 If you feel you are in immediate danger, go somewhere you feel safe, such as a friend or relative’s house.
 If this is not possible or you feel you would rather speak to someone professional or who does not know you then we would suggest the following:

 If you need someone to talk to right now, or at any time of the night or day, you can contact the Samaritans for free on 116 123.
 The Samaritans will listen to whatever you need to tell them and the service is confidential.
 Their ethos is that they value your right to decide and they will only ring for further help from other organisations if you request it.
 You don’t have to be suicidal to ring them.
 If you just need to talk through the things you are finding difficult they will listen – and that can often help to stop you getting to the point of feeling hopeless and perhaps suicidal.
 For more information look here

 Mind have an “I need urgent help” button – this will take you through some simple steps, practical advice and information, and you do not need to be able to speak, just click or tap the screen you want to go to.

 You can call your GP for an out of hours or emergency appointment, or if you do not feel able, ask someone else to do so.